josiasbudaydeveloper/diplomas-certificates-certifications/README.md

-# freeCodeCamp-Responsive-Web-Design
+# My Certifications
-These are my certification projects of the freeCodeCamp's Responsive Web Design free course.
+These is a repository I created to show my gratuation and course certificates, both from graduation and courses